 Based on information reviewed for this plan, investing in education is quite possibly the best method to increasing a region's resilience.
-With that in mind, our region will encourage students to obtain education beyond the high school level, be it through community college programs or pursing degrees at 4-year colleges and universities.
+With that in mind, our region will encourage students to obtain education beyond the high school level, be it through community college programs, pursuing degrees at 4-year colleges and universities or any other opportunities that improve upon their educational standing.

-- Educational attainment will be stressed to students to ensure a well-educated, skilled, and adaptive workforce is available in the future. - Emphasis will be placed on available credential programs to create a talent pipeline for in-demand jobs offering good wages locally without students incurring large amounts of debt. - Schools will pursue creative means to secure the teaching services for in-demand courses and programs our students need.
+- Educational attainment (diploma, certificate, degrees, etc.) will be stressed to students to ensure a welleducated, skilled, and adaptive workforce is available in the future. - Emphasis will be placed on available credential programs to create a talent pipeline for in-demand jobs offering good wages locally without students incurring large amounts of debt. - Schools will pursue creative means to secure teaching services for in-demand courses and programs. - Provide career guidance in high school or earlier.